flavienbwk/book-devops/eng/AUDIOBOOK.md

 For example, have you ensured that Microsoft Word is secure through certification?
 However, every Word file doesn't need to be certified separately.
 It's the same for a containerized application: whether coded in Python, Go, PHP, or embedding the latest libraries, it's the container running it that needs certification.

 In conclusion, treat your foundation as a product serving your engineers.
-The more you centralize and automate the use of this foundation's services, the less technical debt you'll have to maintain (see chapter "Leveraging automation").
+The more you centralize and automate the use of this foundation's services, the less technical debt you'll have to maintain.
 Ultimately, this effort results in better service availability for your customers.

 ## Abandoning VMs?